dushkevich/tech-theory/ML model.md

    * performance on rare classes
 1. establish metrics to access performance against these issues on appropriate slices of data
 2. get business/product owner buy-in

+data integration

+model-centric view (take the data you have and develop a model that does as well as possible)

+data-centric view (the quality of the data is paramount. the most models will perform well on good data)

+data augmentation